ohpauleez/coopquo/README.md

     * \O split paren - (a b) -> (a)(b)
     * \S splice paren - ((a b)) -> (a b)

+### Running the tests

+From the project root, `./script/lazytest` will run all the tests.
+To start a test watcher, `./script/lazytest-watch`

 License